 PLEASE stop buying bottled water!
 Plastic beverage bottles are the third most common item found littering coastal areas, behind cigarette butts and food wrappers/containers.
 I think this is one of the simplest items to eliminate from our lives, yet Americans use 2.5 million plastic bottles every hour, and each of these bottles takes around 450 years to decompose.

-Some companies have started selling water packaged in alternative packaging, such as Liquid Death’s Mountain Water in an aluminum can.
-This is a better choice when in a pinch, provided it is available.
-I have also seen water offered in a carton, such as Just Water or Boxed Water is Better, and while these are not plastic, they are not easily recycled.
+I know there are times where we might forget to bring our water with us, especially when beginning a new habit.
+And there may be some instances where using bottled water might be hard to escape, such as at large event or in places where the water isn’t potable.
+In these instances, hopefully you can find water packaged in aluminum bottle or can, such as Liquid Death’s Mountain Water.
+This is a better choice when in a pinch, provided it is available, and recycling is at hand.
+I have I have also seen water offered in a carton, such as Just Water or Boxed Water is Better, and while these are not plastic, they are not easily recycled.

 Reusable water bottles